carlosgj/FRC-Processor-Benchmarks/README.md

 Please note that these scripts don't do anything to optimize the board itself.
 So if anything needs to be done to maximize the performance of the board (`jetson_clocks` etc.), please do so manually before running the benchmarks.

 Run `make run` to run all of the benchmarks.
-The results will be in text files places in the `results` subdirectory.
+The results will be in text files placed in the `results` subdirectory.